rphansen91/elevatejs-blog/src/content/mongo-backed-graphql.md

 GraphQL and its schema driven development methodology allows for a lot of the common tasks around data resources to be abstracted.

-[**ts-mongo-codegen**](https://github.com/rphansen91/ts-mongo-codegen) uses your GraphQL schema and with the inclusion of (opt-in) directives generate all of the CRUD operations for the specified type.
+[**ts-mongo-codegen**](https://github.com/rphansen91/ts-mongo-codegen) uses your GraphQL schema and with the inclusion of (opt-in) directives generates all of the CRUD operations for a seamless integration between GraphQL types and MongoDB.

 * Insert Resource
 * Insert Many Resources